AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

   The instance state in the AWS ASG Warm Pool is configurable, but it is only supported in the Inter-AZ use case.
 If the instance state is modified after deployment, the new change will only be effective after a failover.

   ### WAF support for Front End Protection in Aviatrix Controller
-  WAF can be enabled for basic front end access protection.
+  WAF can be enabled for basic front-end access protection.
+To support this function, there are a few requirements:
+  - The WAF deployment needs to be on an AWS application load balancer.
+Please ensure that the `load_balancer_type` is configured as `application`
+  - Certificate signing via AWS Certificate Manager is required for ALB support.
+Please ensure that your certificate's state is set to 'ISSUED' in AWS Certificate Manager."

   There are 2 scenarios case

   ### Using default WAF rules
   Aviatrix offers the default rules to block general threat, it refers AWS WAF rule set on